jwikman/nab-al-tools/extension/README.md

 * New translations with the same source language as g.xlf gets copied to target, but prefixed with [NAB: REVIEW] or `<target state="needs-review-translation">`.
 * New translations with other source language than g.xlf is replaced with [NAB: NOT TRANSLATED] or `<target state="new">`
 * If the setting `NAB.MatchTranslation` is enabled and a not translated text is found, it tries to match the source texts to find if this text has been translated before.
 Read more in the `NAB.MatchTranslation` setting.
+* If a translation tag ([NAB: NOT TRANSLATED], [NAB: REVIEW] and [NAB: SUGGESTION]) is added, there is also an added note that explains why this is done.
+The note can be identified by the "from" attribute that is set to "NAB AL Tools".
+If this note exists when the `NAB: Refresh XLF files from g.xlf` is executed again and the translation tag is removed, this note will be removed.
+  * If the setting `NAB.UseExternalTranslationTool` is enabled this note is added as well.
+The note is then removed when the target state attribute is set to "translated".

 _Please create an issue if you have an opinion of how the target states should be used or if you wish to see more functionality that improves the workflow when working with translation tools._